EvanK/apache2-mod-fortune/README.md

 I wrote this mostly for fun and because it's been a while since I dabbled in the C language.

+How?
+--
+There are multiple ways to compile and install an apache module.
+My preferred method is to use `apxs`:
+    # build shared object file
+    apxs -c mod_fortune.c
+    # and install it (may require root/sudo)
+    apxs -i -a mod_fortune.la
+This should not only move the object file into place, but add a *LoadModule* directive into your apache configuration.

 Licensing
 --
 This software is released as open source under the MIT license: